the-trash/the_comments/README.md

 Every comments can have 3 important fields with data from commentable object.

-If you need to build common list of comments for different Commentable Models, to reduce requests we need few fields:
+If you need to build common list of comments for different Commentable Models, to reduce requests we need following fields:

 * **Comment#commentable_title** - for example: "My first post about Ruby On Rails"
 * **Comment#commentable_url** - for example: "/posts/1-my-first-post-about-ruby-on-rails"